abdullahmorrison/xQcBingo/README.md

   - Users can create boards and upload them so that other viewers can play their board
   - Multiple users can play on the same board
     - Moderators can run a huge Bingo game where the winner can win a prize (ex: gifted sub)

+### Possible Issues
+##### CSS issues:
+1. position absolute: for a nav element and the instruction panel I used position abosulte.
+That may cause layout issues that I am not aware of.